FZJ-JSC/JUBE/docs/advanced.rst

 * ``text`` a normal parameter which uses the content of another parameter.
 For simple concatenation parameter you do not need scripting parameter.

-For this example we will find the following output inside the ``jube.log``-file:
+For this example we will find the following output inside the ``run.log``-file:

 .. code-block:: none